Compendium solar spectrum formation: RT basics

-Thus, while ALMA is a thermometer thanks to free-free source function LTE, due to NLT extinction NLTE it more likely samples \Halpha\ canopies than internetwork acoustics (\rrref{endnote}{note:ALMA-waves}) in the clapotisphere underneath (\rrref{endnote}{note:clapotis}) -- a blessing because we understand the latter for decades but do not understand the chromosphere.}.
+Thus, while ALMA is a thermometer thanks to free-free source function LTE, due to NLT extinction NLTE it more likely samples \Halpha\ canopies than internetwork acoustics (\rrref{endnote}{note:ALMA-waves}) in the clapotisphere underneath (\rrref{endnote}{note:clapotis}) -- a blessing because we understand the latter for decades but do not understand the chromosphere.
+ALMA furnishes transition-radiation diagnostics that sample chromospheric canopies also seen in \Halpha\ and in \HeII\,304\,\AA.
+It samples their temperatures around $\tau_{\nu\mu}\tis\,1$ but these thick-feature sampling depths suffer NLS \Lyalpha\ surround scattering and vary NLT-wise with the local temperature history (\rrref{endnote}{note:ALMA-chrom}).}.

 \paragraphrr{Thomson and Rayleigh scattering} In terms of \rrref{Fig.}{fig:pairs} these scatterings are described by pairs {\bf b, c} and {\bf f, g}, none of the others.
 In the Thomson limit (short of Compton) they still suffer Doppler redistribution.
 Pairs {\bf c} and {\bf g} cancel in occurrence probability, averaged for Doppler redistribution.